Enjoying our puzzle hints?

 These words look like they belong in one group but actually fit somewhere else entirely.

-Seems like: CITIES → Actually: HORROR MOVIES MINUS 'S'
+Seems like: PALINDROMES → Actually: HORROR MOVIES MINUS 'S'

 Browse by Date